--ose. \dot{CH}2OH Since it has six carbons, glucose is known as hexose (similarly, a five-carbon sugar would be known as a pentose).
+-ose. $^{\text{CH}2\text{OH}}$ Since it has six carbons, glucose is known as hexose (similarly, a five-carbon sugar would be known as a pentose).
 Glucose can exist in several forms; both open and closed chain.
-We naturally.
+We consider the open-chained form first.
+The easiest way to represent sugars is by using a Fischer projection (in fact these representations were invented for just this purpose).
+Remember that in a Fischer projection, the horizontal bonds are pointing out of the plane and are all eclipsed.
+The naturally occurring form of glucose is D-Glucose \longrightarrow .

-Note that there are four chiral centers in glucose, and therefore there are 16 (2^4) possible stereoisomers, many of which do occur
+Note that there are four chiral centers in glucose, and therefore there are $16 (2^4)$ possible stereoisomers, many of which do occur naturally.